Reborn Rich

-Reborn Rich (Korean: 재벌집 막내아들) is a 2022 South Korean television series adapted from the original web novel of the same name, starring Song Joong-ki, Lee Sung-min, and Shin Hyun-been.
+Reborn Rich (Korean: 재벌집 막내아들) is a South Korean television series adapted from the original web novel of the same name, starring Song Joong-ki, Lee Sung-min, and Shin Hyun-been.
 It aired on JTBC from November 18 to December 25, 2022, every Friday to Sunday at 22:30 (KST).
 It is also available for streaming on TVING, Netflix and Disney+ in South Korea, and on Viu and Viki in selected territories.

-Reborn Rich received audience acclaim, with its final episode recording 26.9% nationwide ratings, the second highest-rated drama in Korean cable television history in both viewership ratings and number of viewers.
+Reborn Rich received audience acclaim and became the second highest-rated series in Korean cable television history, with its final episode recording 26.9% nationwide ratings.
+A second season has been confirmed in production.

 Synopsis

 The series tells the story of Yoon Hyun-woo (Song Joong-ki), a loyal higher-up employee working for chaebol Soonyang Group, who was betrayed and murdered by a member of the Soonyang family to cover up a tax evasion scheme.
 Hyun-woo later wakes up in 1987 discovering that he has been reincarnated into the body of Jin Do-jun, youngest grandson of the Soonyang family.
 Using these circumstances to his advantage, he starts his revenge by plotting a hostile takeover of Soonyang Group.
+The background to the story is the power of the chaebols and the 1997 Asian financial crisis.